 - Harvard’s Office of Sexual Assault Prevention and Response provides resources and support for victims of interpersonal violence including sexual assault, rape, harassment, relationship violence, or stalking.

 Many countries will require visitors to have immunizations prior to granting a visa or entry into the country, and you will also want the immunizations for your own health.
-You may contact University Health Services at the Smith Campus Center for a travel consult, in order to determine the inoculations or other medical services you may need prior to departure, and to learn about relevant health conditions.
+You may contact Harvard University Health Services at the Law School Health Clinic in Pound Hall for a travel consult, in order to determine the inoculations or other medical services you may need prior to departure, and to learn about relevant health conditions.
 During your pre-trip planning you should consider that some vaccinations must be administered up to 4 to 6 weeks before travel.
 Remember to photocopy your immunization record and bring a copy with you when you travel.